-Twenty (20) Years of Service Tuition Remission Benefit
+Twenty Years of Service Tuition Remission Benefit

-Only the College of Saint Benedict employees who were hired before July 1, 1998, will retain the "20 years of service" benefit.
-This benefit provides tuition remission at the College of Saint Benedict or Saint John's University for eligible dependent children after an employee has 20 years of service and is no longer employed at the college.
-The use of this benefit does not apply to any of the consortia programs offered by the college.
+The College of Saint Benedict employees who were hired before July 1, 1998, will retain the "20 years of service" benefit.
+This benefit provides tuition remission at the college of Saint Benedict or Saint John's University for eligible dependent children after an employee has twenty years of service and is no longer employed at the College.
+The use of this benefit does not apply to any of the consortia programs offered by the College.